dfornis/dfornis/content/post/predicting-search-data/index.md

   full_join(gtrends_beh, by = "week", suffix = c("_nar", "_beh"))
 ```

-Let's plot them together.
+Plotted together:

 ![](hits_plot.png)

 Hits for train travel drops sharply, as one would expect, and then rebounds over the summer.
 Hits for the virus jumps up but starts dropping surprisingly fast.
 Lower levels over the summer is in line with lower spread.
-Come autumn and the index jumps up again.
-This inverse relationship between narrative and behavioral predictors make intuitive sense and looks promising.
+The index jumps up again in the autumn of 2020.
+This inverse relationship between narrative and behavioral predictors made intuitive sense and looked promising.

-Next up was seeing how the predictors match with what I was trying to predict: movement patterns.
+The next step was to find out if the predictors had any explanatory power on the leading indicator: movement patterns.

-The movement data is available at https://www.google.com/covid19/mobility/ I went with the .csv-file for global data and did the filtering in R.
+The movement data is available at https://www.google.com/covid19/mobility/ I used  the .csv-file for global data and did the filtering for my region of interest in R.
 Once it's loaded, the following code will filter for the target country with ```country_region_code```.
 I filtered for ```sub_region_1 = "" ``` in order to capture data for all of Sweden.
 The data is then transformed into weeks.
-Note that I used the variable ```retail_and_recreation_percent_change_from_baseline```.
+Note that  data for ```retail_and_recreation_percent_change_from_baseline``` was used.
+The movement patterns being predicted are in retail and recreation areas.

 ```
 gmr_se <- gmr %>%